pulsar-edit/pulsar-edit.github.io/outline.md

 - Handling URIs
 - Cross-Platform Compatibility
 - Converting from TextMate
-- Hacking on Atom Core
+- Hacking on Pulsar Core
-- Contributing to Official Atom Packages
+- Contributing to Official Pulsar Packages
-- Creating a Fork of a Core Package in atom/atom
+- Creating a Fork of a Core Package in pulsar/pulsar
-- Maintaining a Fork of a Core Package in atom/atom
+- Maintaining a Fork of a Core Package in pulsar/pulsar
 - Summary

 ### Advanced topics